 Ahh, December – the most magical month of the year.
 There are lots of ways to get into the holiday spirit here in New Orleans.
 Hang out with Kris Kringle at NOLA Christmas Fest, or go caroling in Jackson Square.
-Marvel at the holiday lights in Celebration in the Oaks, Luna Fête, or the gorgeously decorated, historic Roosevelt Hotel.
-However you choose to spend the season, be sure to mark the Tricentennial in your calendar as New Orleans prepares to celebrate it’s 300th birthday.
-2018 is going to be an exciting time in the city, but first, let’s finish 2017 strong with a spectacular December!
-Here’s where to start.
+Marvel at the holiday lights in Celebration in the Oaks, LUNA Fête, or the gorgeously decorated, historic Roosevelt Hotel.
+However you choose to spend the season, be sure to find one last way to celebrate the Tricentennial year.
+2018 is going out with a bang – here’s what to do this December in New Orleans.

-1. Head to Lafayette Square for Luna Fête
+1. Head to Lafayette Square for LUNA Fête

-2. Enter into a Winter Wonderland at the Roosevelt
+2. Enter into a Winter Wonderland at the Roosevelt Hotel

 Head to the Roosevelt Hotel this holiday season for a beautiful display of lights.
 The Waldorf Wonderland display features the hotel beautifully decorated with nearly 50 Christmas trees and over 60,000 lights.
 Make it an evening and head to Domenica for dinner or the Sazerac Bar for a holiday drink afterwards.

-4. Go ice skating at NOLA Christmas Fest
+4. Go ice skating at NOLA ChristmasFest

-An ice rink, a carousel, and an ice slide.
-How about a little winter adventure?
-NOLA Christmas Fest is back at the Convention Center offering kids and adults alike a taste of winter wonderland.
-This year the event will be held from December 21-31 and admission will be $20.
+At this indoor festival, you’ll find an ice rink, a carousel, an ice slide, and a true winter wonderland.
+NOLA ChristmasFest is back at the Convention Center offering kids and adults a truly magical experience.
+This year, the event will be held from December 22-31 and admission will be $20.
 Bring the kids out for the amusement rides, take photos with Santa, and bounce on giant inflatables.
-Go ahead and bring out the inner child in yourself too.
+Go ahead and bring out the inner child in yourself, too.

 5. Light the way for Papa Noel

 Take a trip out to St. James Parish for the lighting of the bonfires on Christmas Eve.
 Legend has it that bonfires are illuminated along the River Road levees to guide Papa Noel along his grand journey.
-If you can’t make it out on Christmas Eve, the Festival of the Bonfires from December 8-10 will give you a peak of the tradition, as they light a bonfire each night of the festival.
+If you can’t make it out on Christmas Eve, the Festival of the Bonfires from December 14-16 will give you a taste of the tradition, as they light a bonfire each night of the festival.

 6. Go holiday shopping on Magazine Street

-7. Join the carollers in Jackson Square
+8. Join the carolers in Jackson Square

-8. See the Spectacular Nutcracker
+9. See the Spectacular Nutcracker

 There’s plenty of chances to see this holiday classic in New Orleans this December.
-New Orleans Ballet Theatre’s production of the Nutcracker will be held at the Orpheum Theater on December 16, 17, and 22.
+New Orleans Ballet Theatre’s production of the Nutcracker will be held at the Orpheum Theater on December 15, 16, 22, and 23.
 Delta Festival Ballet’s Nutcracker will be performed December 22 and 23 at Mahalia Jackson Theater for the Performing Arts.
 Moscow Ballet’s Great Russian Nutcracker makes its way to the Saenger Theatre on December 26.

-9. See City Park illuminated at night
+10. See City Park illuminated at night

-10. Go to Broadway, New Orleans Style
+11. Go to Broadway, New Orleans Style

-11. Run (and party) with the Santas
+13. Run (and party) with the Santas

-12. Kick off the New Year from New Orleans
+15. Kick off the New Year from New Orleans